KhushiBhoj/funnel-analysis-online-retail/Reports/report_one_year.md

-# Funnel Analysis Report – Online Retail Dataset
+# Funnel Analysis – Online Retail Dataset (Single Year Analysis Report)

 ## Objective
 The objective of this analysis was to identify customer drop-offs, understand how value is generated across the business, and highlight opportunities to improve conversion and retention.
 Three complementary funnels were analyzed to capture different dimensions of customer behavior.